UEFA Euro 2016: Final draw

 The draw for the finals took place at the Palais des Congrès de la Porte Maillot in Paris on 12 December 2015, 18:00 CET.
 The 24 qualified teams were drawn into six groups of four teams, with the hosts France being automatically placed in position A1.
-The remaining teams were seeded into four pots of five (Pot 1) or six teams (Pots 2, 3 and 4).
+The remaining teams were seeded into four pots of five (Pot 1) or six teams (Pots 2, 3, and 4).
 As the title holders, Spain were seeded in Pot 1, while the other 22 teams were seeded according to the UEFA national team coefficients updated after the completion of the qualifying group stage (excluding the play-offs), which were released by UEFA on 14 October 2015.

 Teams were drawn consecutively into Group A to F. First, the Pot 1 teams were assigned to the first positions of their groups, while next the positions of all other teams were drawn separately from Pot 4 to 2 (for the purposes of determining the match schedules in each group).

 The draw resulted in the following groups:

 Venues

 Ten stadiums were used for the competition.
 Initially, twelve stadiums were presented for the French bid, chosen on 28 May 2010.
 These venues were to be whittled down to nine by the end of May 2011, but it was suggested in June 2011 that eleven venues might be used.
-The French Football Federation had to choose which nine would actually be used.
+The French Football Federation had to decide which nine would be selected.

 The choice for the first seven was undisputed – the national Stade de France, four newly constructed ones in Lille Metropole (Villeneuve-d'Ascq), Décines-Charpieu (Lyon Metropolis), Nice and Bordeaux, and two stadiums in the two largest cities, Paris and Marseille.
-After Strasbourg opted out for financial reasons following relegation, two more venues were selected to be Lens and Nancy, leaving Saint-Étienne and Toulouse as reserve options.
+After Strasbourg opted out for financial reasons following relegation, two more venues were selected to be Lens and Nancy, leaving Toulouse and Saint-Étienne as reserve options.

 In June 2011, the number of host venues was increased to eleven due to the new tournament format featuring 24 teams, instead of the previous 16.
 The decision meant that the reserve cities of Toulouse and Saint-Étienne joined the list of hosts.
 Then, in December 2011, Nancy announced its withdrawal from the tournament, after plans for the stadium's renovation were cancelled, finalising the list of host venues at ten.

 Two other possible options, the Stade de la Beaujoire in Nantes and the Stade de la Mosson in Montpellier (venues which were used for the 1998 World Cup) were not chosen.
 The final list was confirmed by the UEFA Executive Committee on 25 January 2013.
 Capacity figures are those for matches at UEFA Euro 2016 and are not necessarily the total capacity that the venues are capable of holding.